CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 ## anouncements ##

+now finds itch.io folder (cross platform) and epic games folders (windows only for now)

 HTML5/webGL games launch and are playable now

 Fixed double shortcuts for games with 64bit and 32bit variants